 The time-out value is specified using the syntax for the XML fb:duration data type.
-The syntax is hours, minutes and seconds, or minutes and seconds or just seconds.
+The syntax is hours, minutes and seconds, or minutes and seconds.
 E.g. 5:00.

 To set a user's time-out in the user interface, tick the checkbox next to timeout, and enter a value in the format described above.